 However, the Villa Diodati sequences that Corman mounts here are awful.
 Jason Patric makes an occasionally dark and magnetic Byron, but INXS lead singer Michael Hutchence is horrendously miscast as Shelley and the posturing poets sequence is entirely risible.
 As Mary, Bridget Fonda fails to quash an American accent, resulting in some bizarre contortions.
 Even John Hurt gives an atypically bad, smugly happy performance.
 On the plus side, Raul Julia gives a burly and effective essayal of the part of Frankenstein.
 As the monster, Nick Brimble’s playfully curious facial mimes are sometimes effective.
 However, half the time the creature is played as a blundering comic foil, not a lot different from Chewbacca in Star Wars (1977), and the rest of the time as a brutal killer.

 Frankenstein Unbound is a film that never manages to say anything interesting about either Mary Shelley or the Frankenstein story.
-While Brian Aldiss’s book explored both Mary Shelley and the origins of the story, all that Roger Corman does is conduct a B movie variation on Back to the Future (1985), a version of Back to the Future that offers the novelty of a time-traveller encountering both Mary Shelley and Frankenstein.
+While Brian Aldiss’s book explored both Mary Shelley and the origins of the story, all that Roger Corman does is conduct a B movie variation on Back to the Future (1985) – what we have is Back to the Future by way of Haunted Summer with the novelty of a time-traveller encountering both Mary Shelley and Frankenstein.

 Roger Corman’s other genre films as director are:– Day the World Ended (1955), It Conquered the World (1956), Attack of the Crab Monsters (1957), Not Of This Earth (1957), The Saga of the Viking Women and Their Journey to the Waters of the Great Sea Serpent (1957), The Undead (1957), Teenage Caveman (1958), War of the Satellites (1958), A Bucket of Blood (1959), The Wasp Woman (1959), The House of Usher/The Fall of the House of Usher (1960), Last Woman on Earth (1960), The Little Shop of Horrors (1960), Creature from the Haunted Sea (1961), Pit and the Pendulum (1961), Premature Burial (1962), Tales of Terror (1962), Tower of London (1962), The Haunted Palace (1963), The Raven (1963), The Terror (1963), X – The Man with X-Ray Eyes (1963), The Masque of the Red Death (1964), The Tomb of Ligeia (1964), The Trip (1967) and Gas; or It Became Necessary to Destroy the World in Order to Save It (1970).
 Corman’s World: Exploits of a Hollywood Rebel (2011) is a documentary about Corman’s career.